ChrisAxt/Dentistimo-GUI/README.md

 ## Data Input

 The client subscribes to a topic in the clinic handler and expects to recieve dentist data via MQTT.
+This data is then displayed on the map in line with the requirements.

 ## Project setup